a914-gowtham/android-video-trimmer/README.md

 ### Deprecated:

-This library is deprecated, it depended on [ffmpeg-kit](https://github.com/arthenica/ffmpeg-kit?tab=readme-ov-file).
+This library is deprecated, it was depended on [ffmpeg-kit](https://github.com/arthenica/ffmpeg-kit?tab=readme-ov-file).
 Since ffmpeg-kit has been removed, due to ffmpeg license issue. hereafter, users will encounter a "failed to resolve" issue.

 ### Solution: